 A couple of things to remember with value ladders:

 Remember that there are many ways to create a value ladder that works for your business.

 Knowing that, here is a simple structure to get your value ladder kickstarted.

 If you are a new service-based business owner and you are ready to learn the fundamentals to grow a thriving business, download my latest freebie – Business Growth Accelerator Blueprint.

-This free guide provides the exact roadmap to start and grow a thriving business, and the know-how to catapult your visibility, community and authority!
+This free guide provides you with the fundamentals to starting your business, and the know-how to expand your visibility, community and authority.

 Hi, I’m Simran!
 I’m a marketing and business coach with over 7 years of experience in marketing.
 Prior to that, I worked as a lawyer.

 With all the experience and knowledge I gained in corporate, when it came to starting my business, I didn’t know where to begin.
 I found starting a business really overwhelming and it prevented me from taking action for a long time.